akanametov/pathgan/README.md

 # PathGAN
-A Pytorch implementation of Generative Adversarial Network based Heuristics for Sampling-based Path Planning
+A Pytorch implementation of Generative Adversarial Network for Heuristics of Sampling-based Path Planning